Monday, December 31, 2018

 Happyish

-Part of being a body who experiences anxiety and depression is that it's hard to realize when you are starting down a dreary path.
-And so, in the midst of life happening, its hard to see the happy things.
-So I am choosing to pause and think about them..in no particular order:
+Part of being a person who experiences anxiety and depression is that it's hard to realize when you are starting down a dreary path.
+And its hard to see the happy things.
+So I am choosing to pause and think about them, in no particular order:

 *A day off and a large bucket of popcorn at the movies

-*A quiet house first thing in the morning, with killer A/C and a coffee pot gently perking
+*A quiet house first thing in the morning, with a coffee pot gently perking

 *RAIN.
 Lots of it.
 I can hear my fig tree sighing out there, as well as the lawn.

-*All my peeps seem to be on even keels.
-I would love for a couple of them to make progress in certain areas, but I am happy that all of them seem to be going about their daily lives in mostly positive ways.
+*All my peeps seem to be going about their daily lives in mostly positive ways.

-*Mark and I are on strong financial footing and he enjoys being back at his old job.
+*Mark and I are on good financial footing and he enjoys being back at his old job.

 *My elbow tendonosis is gone.
 My back doesn't hurt.
 My eye stopped watering.
 My nails aren't peeling.
 And I'm drinking lots of water so I don't feel dehydrated.